In spring we see our homes differently. After the darkness of winter it is a time to renew our relationship with our home.

 But when is ‘clean’, too clean?

-An unhealthy obsession with hygiene, anti-bacterial wipes for every surface is a very modern problem.
-For medical reasons certain households may require a deep clean and caution in using stringent cleaning fluids.
-But evidence suggests that the alarming rates of asthma and bronchial problems appear to be linked to the rise in cleaner homes and central heating.
-This stems from our lack of exposure to, and immunity from, germs.
+For medical reasons some households may require a deep clean and caution in using stringent cleaning fluids.
+But evidence suggests the alarming rates of asthma and bronchial problems appear to be linked to the rise in homes that are ‘too clean’.

-On a sliding scale, our homes can be: clean… clean enough.. a bit messy…a complete mess!
+Our homes can be: clean… clean enough.. a bit messy…a complete mess!

 One of the things we love about staying in a hotel is stepping into a fresh, clean, luxurious room.
-A room with empty waste bins, freshly ironed sheets; a dust-free, sweet smelling, stain-free experience.

 It makes us feel good.

-Spring cleaning is a hugely important, almost primitive, ritual.
+Spring cleaning is an almost primitive, ritual.

-In Design For the Real World, Victor Papanek asserts that clearing out a drawer is an act of design.
-Design is: ‘the planning and patterning of any act towards a desired, foreseeable end’ and ‘the ‘conscious effort to impose meaningful order’.
+the planning and patterning of any act towards a desired, foreseeable end’ and ‘the ‘conscious effort to impose meaningful order’.

 Inhabiting a space creates natural wear and tear.